tsp1399/5-Core-Organisational-Structure/5 Core Team Structure.md

 - **Increased Operational Efficiency**: AI supports workflow optimization, reducing repetitive tasks and freeing professionals to focus on strategy, thus increasing profitability.
 - **Stronger Ethical and Strategic Alignment**: The Leadership layer ensures that AI supports the firm's goals, ethical standards, and commercial needs.
 - **Data-Driven Financial Management**: The Financial Intelligence team uses AI insights to support proactive financial decisions that enhance profitability.
+- **Targeted Marketing and Product Innovation**: A dedicated Marketing & Product Development Team ensures that brand messaging, lead generation, and product offerings are highly specialized, targeted, and aligned with client needs.
 - **Robust AI Infrastructure**: Continuous improvement from the AI Engineering team ensures future readiness, data security, and business impact.

 ---